rancher/docs/content/rancher/v2.x/en/tools/pipelines/configurations/_index.md

     1. Click **Add Rule**.
 In the **Value** field, enter the name of the branch that triggers the pipeline.

     1. **Optional:** Add more branches that trigger a build.
-{{% /accordion %}}

-{{% accordion id="pipeline-settings" label="While Editing Pipeline Settings" %}}

-After you've configured a pipeline, you can go back and choose the events that trigger a pipeline execution.

->**Note:** This option is not available for example repositories.

-1. From the context menu, open the project for which you've configured a pipeline.
-Then select the **Pipelines** tab.

-1. From the pipeline for which you want to edit build triggers, select **Ellipsis (...) > Setting**.

-1. Select (or clear) the events that you want to trigger a pipeline execution.

-1. Click **Save**.
-{{% /accordion %}}

 {{% /tab %}}
 {{% tab "Stage Trigger" %}}